 A YEAR-LONG LEADERSHIP DEVELOPMENT PROGRAM FOR TRANSGENDER & GENDERQUEER SEMINARIANS

-Each year, we offer a cohort experience for five students engaged in training for religious ministry, providing mentorship, peer support, and the opportunity to attend conferences and retreats sponsored by each of our organizations.
+Each year, we offer a cohort experience for five seminary students, providing mentorship, peer support, and the opportunity to attend conferences and retreats sponsored by each of our organizations.
 In addition to these three face-to-face meetings, the group connects through monthly phone calls and on social media.
 All of the expenses to attend the programs are fully covered.

 In this amazing and intensive opportunity, participants will attend and actively participate in 3 powerful gatherings, build relationships with new and known colleagues, and journey deep into the meaning of what leadership means and feels like for people of faith who also identify as transgender or genderqueer.

 The Application Form for the 2016-2017 cohort is due May 1, 2016.
 (Please Download The Form To Save & Complete Properly)

 - Grounded in their own faith and theology while sincerely open to and accepting of people of differing faith traditions and theological positions;

 - Open-minded and excited to encounter the diversity of the Cohort and the communities they will encounter throughout the year; with a commitment to inclusivity and justice;